Stella McCartney signs deal to join LVMH

 -

 Goodbye Kering, hello LVMH.
-Business of Fashion has reported that Stella McCartney has teamed with the French luxury group just one year after splitting with its rival.
-Details of the deal have not yet been announced, though it is known that McCartney will remain as creative director to the brand and will retain majority ownership.
+Stella McCartney has teamed with the French luxury group just one year after splitting with its rival.
+LVMH has shared in a press release that details of the deal will be disclosed in full in September.
+However, it is has announced that McCartney will remain as creative director to the brand and will retain majority ownership.

+While McCartney had initially planned to become completely independent by 2020, the goal of the new partnership with LVMH is to accelerate the brand's worldwide development across business and strategy.

+McCartney said that she had received several partnership and investment offers since taking full ownership of her company in 2018, yet none could match that of Bernard and Antoine Arnault of LVMH.
+She said in the statement, "The passion and commitment they expressed towards the Stella McCartney brand alongside their belief in the ambitions and our values as the global leader in sustainable luxury fashion was truly impressive."

-McCartney will also becom a special advisor on sustainability to the LVMH executive committee.
+McCartney will become a special advisor on sustainability to Arnault and the LVMH executive committee.

 Stella McCartney bought Kering's 50 percent stake of the company in March 2018 after a 17-year partnership, making the designer as the sole owner of her namesake brand.
 The split was amicable, with McCartney remaining on the Board of the Kering Foundation.